Platformus/Platformus-Docs/fundamentals/index.rst

 ============

 Platformus CMS is modular and extendable, so its behavior is very dependent on the set of the extensions.
-The main and the only required extension is the Platformus.Core.
+The main and the only required extension is the :ref:`Platformus.Core <platformus-core>`.
 It doesn’t provide any content management, instead it implements such basic things like reusable admin panel (or backend) UI, user access control, configuration, localization etc.